andrew/ultimate-awesome/README.md

 - [awesome-books](https://github.com/mundimark/awesome-books) - A collection of awesome books (handwritten guides, auto-build almanacs w/ open data, etc.) in wikitext.
 - [sponsorship](https://github.com/Neuro-Hack/sponsorship) - A list of potential sponsors for hackathons.
 - [Data-Science-and-Machine-Learning-Resources](https://github.com/nishitpatel01/Data-Science-and-Machine-Learning-Resources) - List of Data Science and Machine Learning Resource that I frequently use.
-- [awesome-developer-experience](https://github.com/prokopsimek/awesome-developer-experience) - A curated list of Developer Experience resources and tools.
+- [awesome-coffee](https://github.com/psanders/awesome-coffee) - Awesome-coffee is a curated list of resources to help people make the most of each day.
 - [awesome-frontend-security](https://github.com/rustcohlnikov/awesome-frontend-security) - ☔️A curated list of tools, articles & resources to help take your frontend security to the next level.
 Feel free to contribute!.
 - [awesome-semantic-shapes](https://github.com/w3c-cg/awesome-semantic-shapes) - A curated list of RDF Shape resources.
 - [awesome-microbit-zh](https://github.com/wwj718/awesome-microbit-zh) - Micro:bit资源大全中文版.